 The brainchild of astronomer Carl Sagan, the record was sent with Voyager II and its twin craft, Voyager I–launched just two weeks later–in the faint hope that it might one day be discovered by extraterrestrial creatures.
 The record was sealed in an aluminum jacket that would keep it intact for 1 billion years, along with instructions on how to play the record, with a cartridge and needle provided.

 More importantly, the two Voyager craft were designed to explore the outer solar system and send information and photographs of the distant planets to Earth.
 Over the next 12 years, the mission proved a smashing success.
 After both craft flew by Jupiter and Saturn, Voyager I went flying off towards the solar system’s edge while Voyager II visited Uranus and Neptune before sailing off to join its twin in the outer solar system.

 Thanks to the Voyager program, NASA scientists gained a wealth of information about the outer planets, including close-up photographs of Saturn’s seven rings; evidence of active geysers and volcanoes exploding on some of the four planets’ 22 moons; winds of more than 1,500 mph on Neptune; and measurements of the magnetic fields on Uranus and Neptune.
-The two craft are expected to continue sending data until 2020, or until their plutonium-based power sources run out.
+The two craft were expected to send data until their plutonium-based power sources ran out.
 After that, they will continue to sail on through the galaxy for millions of years to come, barring some unexpected collision.